nverbeek/nats_client_flutter/assets/app_help.md

 ## Schemes
 The following schemes are supported:

-- **nats://** - Plain TCP socket
+- **nats://** - Plain TCP socket.
+This scheme will auto-adjust to TLS if the server requires it.
+See TLS Notes below.
 - **ws://** - WebSocket variant, see note below

-**NOTE:** The ws:// scheme **requires WebSocket to be enabled on your NATS server instance.** By default, NATS server does not enable WebSocket support.
+**NOTE:** The `ws://` scheme **requires WebSocket to be enabled on your NATS server instance.** By default, NATS server does not enable WebSocket support.
 You must manually configure the server instance to open WS on the port of your choosing.

-Additionally, the nats:// scheme is unavailable when this client is running in a browser.
+Additionally, the `nats://` scheme is unavailable when this client is running in a browser.
 This is because browsers do not support TCP sockets, and thus we cannot use the normal NATS connection scheme.
 For browsers, we only can use WebSocket connections, which requires enabling the server-side support in the above note.

 ## Other Connection Info
 The rest of the connection information is straightforward: